-4. After the temperature on the probe thermometer has reached 500-800°F (260-430°C) (depending on your individual wood and draft situation), close the stove damper.
-This will activate the combustor, causing the temperature on the probe thermometer to increase over an approximate 30 minute period.
-The probe temperature will peak during the first 2/3 of the burn time and then fall after the volatiles have burned off.
-To ensure continued operation of the combustor, let the temperature approach 1000°F (540°C) before reducing the air settings.

-5. Close the primary air control to a medium setting, or about 6:00 on the imaginary clock face referred to on Page 18.
+- 4. After the temperature on the probe thermometer has reached 450-500°F (232-260°C) (depending on your individual wood and draft situation), close the stove damper.
+This will activate the combustor.
+To ensure continued operation of the combustor, let the temperature approach at least 850°F (454°C) before reducing the air settings. - 5.
+Close the primary air control to a medium setting, or about 6:00-7:00 on the imaginary clock face referred to on Page 18.
 The fire volume will diminish immediately, but the stove will continue to warm up.
 Maintain control of the fire using the primary air and combustor air controls, and remember: reduce the setting for a smaller fire, increase the setting for a larger fire.
 Refer back to the air control settings chart on Page 18 for recommended settings at different burn rates.